-The properties were valued at open market value at 31 March 2021 by independent property valuers Avison Young in accordance with the Royal Institute of Chartered Surveyors' Valuation Global Standards 2017 (the Red Book).
+The properties were valued at open market value at 31 March 2020 by independent property valuers Avison Young in accordance with the Royal Institute of Chartered Surveyors' Valuation Global Standards 2017 (the Red Book).
+As a result of the COVID19 pandemic and the impact of the virus on the market, the valuation at 31 March 2020 is reported on the basis of 'material valuation uncertainty'.
+Note 5 provides additional information.